QuCAI-Lab/qhack2022-hackeinberg-project/README.md

 2. Hardware friendly (qubit routing): gate coupling allowed only between nearest-neighbor qubits to avoid SWAP gates during qubit routing (mapping from the circuit diagram to a hardware topology).
 3. Small number of hyperparameters: we seek the minimum amount of angles to be optimized in order to avoid classical optimization overhead (when classical computation becomes too expensive).

-In its early stages, the goal is to find a quasi-optimal ansatz by restricting the VQE simulation to single and double order excitations only.
+In the early stages of the project, the goal is to find a quasi-optimal ansatz by restricting the VQE simulation to single and double order excitations only.
 For the future, we plan to use a deep reinforcement learning approach to learn an exact circuit ansatz considering higher excitation orders and the [Qamuy SDK](https://qamuy.qunasys.com/docs/en/).

 # Challenges: